cozy/cozy-stack/docs/konnectors.md

 **Note**: not having a compiler on the server is not enough.
 Npm can install precompiled modules.

+#### vm/sandbox for Nodejs

+[vm2](https://github.com/patriksimek/vm2) is a sandbox that can run untrusted code with whitelisted Node's built-in modules.

+#### Mock net

+We can mock the net module of nodejs to add some restrictions on what it can do.
+For example, we can check that it does only http/https, and blacklist connection to localhost:6060.
+It is only effective if the konnector has no way to start a new node processus.

+#### Timeout

+If a konnector takes too long, after a timeout, it should be killed.
+It implies that the cozy-stacks supervises the konnectors.

 #### Chroot

 [Chroot](https://en.wikipedia.org/wiki/Chroot) is a UNIX syscall that makes an